Epiphone Serial Number Lookup

 The last 4 digits form the series sequence number.

-This coding is the same as the coding of two letter eight digits with the difference that here is 5 digits for it sequence number are used.
+This coding is the same as the coding of 2 letters 8 digits with the difference that here is 5 digits for it sequence number are used.

 NUMBERFACTORYCOUNTRY